 - If there’s a facilitator, what is their training?

 - Are meetings free?
 If not, what is the fee and what is it paying for?

 Tips when joining a kidney disease support group

 Joining a support group doesn’t have to be a long-term commitment.
 Even if it is, you don’t have to stick with the first one you try.

-- Some support groups meet once a month, others once a week.
-After choosing a group, attend for a few sessions or weeks to see if it’s a good fit.
-If you try several at the same time, you might want to jot down your impressions in a journal in order to keep them separate.
-You may find that a particular group or format helps you more than another.
+- Some support groups meet once a month, while others meet once a week.
+After choosing a group, attend a few sessions to see if it’s a good fit.
+If you decide to try out several, jot down your impressions in a journal in order to keep your impressions separate.
+You may find that a particular group or format helps you more than others.

-- Pay close attention to the group’s protocols concerning sharing and confidentiality, and respect participants’ privacy.
+- Pay close attention to the group’s protocols concerning sharing, confidentiality, and participants’ privacy.

-- Watch to see how effectively the facilitator, whether peer, lay, or professional, guides the sessions forward and handles disruptive group members, negativity, and conflict.
+- Watch to see how effectively the facilitator (whether peer, lay, or professional) guides the session forward and handles disruptive group members, negativity, and/or conflict.

-- require you to buy products or services from members, facilitators, or the host organization
+- require you to buy products or services from members, facilitators, or the host organization; and/or